wonism/upbit-api-node/README.md

 | ------------------------ | -------- | ------------------------------------------------------------ |
 | accessKey                | String   | n\a                                                          |
 | secretKey                | String   | n\a                                                          |

+- You should go to [Open API Management page](https://upbit.com/mypage/open_api_management) to acquire these keys.

 ### upbitExchange.getMyAssets() => Promise
 Get user's asset information